 And holy crap I can't believe I just typed that.

 When The Mittani was bounced off CSM7 last year, one of the things he said in his first GSF address to the troops afterward was that he wasn't even all that upset about it.
-The reason was because being a good CSM member -- whose job it was to stand up for EVE players -- and being a good Goon -- whose job it is to troll and torture EVE players -- were fundamentally incompatible goals.
+The reason was because being a good CSM member -- whose job it was to stand up for EVE players -- and being a good Goon -- whose job it is to troll and torment EVE players -- were fundamentally incompatible goals.
 Needless to say, it's going to be quite interesting watching GSF having to adjust to having some pubbies that they have to treat well and protect while having other pubbies that they can still gank in high-sec somewhere.

 But finally, let's come briefly back to the question I asked earlier: is this better or worse for New Eden?
 And that I think deserves a post to itself.
 Look for that tomorrow.